MrCartoonology/mrcartoonology.github.io/_drafts/supercal.md

 https://huggingface.co/datasets/bigcode/the-stack-v2
 ```

+#### Data Wrangling

 Ok, how to construct our negative samples - current web pages?
 Google API, common crawl?
 Or just filter our wikipedia dataset?
-(Spoiler, yeah, I'm just going to pull some
-stuff from wikipedia)

-However, googling reveals how thin the relationships are between a source web page and `supercal...` can be.
-For instance, the
+This is getting complicated.
+Then there is the question of how much of a document to filter out.
+Some interesting pages:

+* The wikipedia page for the song
-[Hakuna Matata](https://en.wikipedia.org/wiki/Hakuna_Matata_(song)) page (song from the Lion King) has a reference to the `supercal...` song in
+[Hakuna Matata](https://en.wikipedia.org/wiki/Hakuna_Matata_(song)) from the Lion King has a reference to the `supercal...` song in
 Mary Poppins.
-There is a rock band called `Shlock rock` that made a paraody of `spercall...`.
-We don't want to fine tune away knowledge of
+* There is a rock band called `Shlock rock` that made a paraody of `supercal...`.

-Haduna Matata or Shlock rock.
+We don't want to fine tune away knowledge of `Haduna Matata` or `Shlock rock`.

 They say data wrangling is the hardest part!

-# Neg Samples - Wikipedia
+# Neg Samples - Wikipedia - Keep It Simple

 I'll just pull out 5 lines around any mention of `supercal...` from the wikipedia: